 Implementing autonomous maintenance can be achieved through the following seven steps:

-This first step of Autonomous Maintenance involves the operator performing initial cleaning and inspecting and resolving any equipment issues in need of repair.
+This step involves the operator performing initial cleaning, inspecting, and resolving any equipment issues in need of repair.
 Standardized work instructions and digitized checklists provide accurate step-by-step guidance for operators to perform regular cleaning and repair activities.

 During normal cleaning and inspection processes, operators should look at where contamination is coming from, and either remove or minimize the sources.
 For operators that are connected with digital tools, this represents a great opportunity to capture these activities and record them into a knowledge base for future operations.

-Defining what operators will clean, lubricate, tighten and inspect, how they will do it, how often the activities are performed will help ensure that the equipment is operational and in peak condition.
+Defining what operators will clean, lubricate, tighten and inspect, how they will do it, and how often the activities should be performed will help ensure that the equipment remains operational and in peak condition.
 In modern manufacturing environments, these standards are digitally captured into electronic SOPs and maintenance procedures.

 Once operators are trained and have access to digital information to help guide them through the maintenance processes, they are able to perform these tasks independently and at an optimal level of safety and quality.

 Manufacturers must also organize the workspace to make it easier for operators to complete maintenance tasks.
-Useful tools include visual aids that help operators understand the equipment, flow of fluids, labeling, etc, and reinforce standards.
-These can be delivered to operators through digitized, visual instructions, which can be enhanced with visual instructions, which may include images or video guidance on equipment operation.
+The most useful tools include visual aids that reinforce standards and help operators understand the equipment, labeling, and how fluids should flow within the machine.
+These can be delivered to operators through digitized, visual instructions, which may include images or video guidance on equipment operation.

-As operators become more digitally connected, manufacturers have access to a new rich source of data related to how those operators performed their tasks, and improve on it over time.
-Through the use of Artificial Intelligence (AI) tools, data analytics, and operator feedback, manufacturers can gain insights into areas where the largest continuous improvement opportunities exist in productivity, training, workforce development, and content creation.
+As operators become more digitally connected, manufacturers will have access to a rich source of data on how operators perform tasks.
+Through the use of artificial intelligence tools, data analytics, and operator feedback, manufacturers can gain insights into areas where the largest continuous improvement opportunities exist in productivity, training, workforce development, and content creation.